Bloemfontein: Apartheid era (1948–1994)

-When the National Party won the 1948 South African national government elections they began implementing the policy known as apartheid.
-The policy was built on separate development of ethnic groups and racial segregation was implemented.
+When the National Party won the 1948 South African national government elections, they began implementing the policy known as apartheid.
+The policy was built on separate development of ethnic groups, and racial segregation was enforced.
 In Bloemfontein, residential segregation had begun in the 19th century with the passing of Ordinance 1 of 1860, which determined that no non-white, without written permission from the landlord (British government), had the right to occupy urban land in towns where local municipalities did not yet exist.
-On 3 June 1861, the council demarcated three locations in the following areas; the black population was to move to the area which lay to the right of a neighbourhood that was known as Kaffirfontein, Coloureds were to move to the Waaihoek Black residential area on the eastern outskirts of the town.
-The inhabitants of these settlements had to pay the so-called hut tax as well as tax on grazing rights.
+On 3 June 1861, the council demarcated three locations in the following areas; the black population was to move to the area that lay to the right of a neighbourhood that was known as Kaffirfontein, Coloureds were to move to the Waaihoek Black residential area on the eastern outskirts of the town.
+The inhabitants of these settlements had to pay the so-called hut tax and grazing rights tax.
 This laid the foundation for the implementation of residential urban segregation as envisaged by the architects of apartheid.

 When the South African apartheid government passed the Group Areas Act of 1950, the Bloemfontein municipality put into effect changes in the racial set-up of the city.
-The municipality demolished the Cape Stands residential area which was occupied by the city's coloured population and moved the residents to Heidedal.
-However, due to Coloureds living in such close proximity with black people, intermarriages across racial lines occurred, resulting in a partial mixed population in Heidedal and Mangaung.
-In 1952 the Bloemfontein municipality began building new residential areas for the city's black population.
+The municipality demolished the Cape Stands residential area, which was occupied by the city's coloured population, and moved the residents to Heidedal.
+However, due to Coloureds living in such proximity to black people, intermarriages across racial lines occurred, resulting in a partially mixed population in Heidedal and Mangaung.
+In 1952, the Bloemfontein municipality began building new residential areas for the city's black population.
 New residential areas to separate ethnic groups such as Sotho, Xhosa and Tswana were formed.
 The residential areas were jointly known as Mangaung.
 Phahameng, a Sotho township, was the first formal housing projects to be approved by the municipality in 1956.
 Physical buffers such as the railway line and roads were put into place to separate black ethnic groups, the white and coloured population.
-11,000 housing structures, of which approximately 6,000 were government built rental accommodation, were erected in Mangaung between 1952-1968.
+Eleven thousand housing structures, of which approximately 6,000 were government-built rental accommodations, were erected in Mangaung between 1952 and 1968.

-In 1968, Mangaung faced serious housing shortages when as many as 3,000 to 6,000 housing units were needed.
+In 1968, Mangaung faced severe housing shortages when as many as 3,000 to 6,000 housing units were needed.
 To counter this problem, a 55 km eastward expansion called Botshabelo was added in 1979.
-The Bloemfontein municipality channelled off all black urbanisation to Thaba Nchu and Botshabelo, which were developed as a source of cheap labour for the city of Bloemfontein.
-A subsidised bus service was established, and Botshabelo was declared a decentralisation point, meaning it was designated to become an industrial development point in order to reduce the distance between place of employment and place of residence.
+The Bloemfontein municipality channelled off all black urbanisation to Thaba 'Nchu and Botshabelo, which were developed as a source of cheap labour for the city of Bloemfontein.
+A subsidised bus service was established, and Botshabelo was declared a decentralisation point, meaning it was designated to become an industrial development point to reduce the distance between the place of employment and the place of residence.